aspose-pdf/Aspose.PDF-Products/pdf/net/conversion/pdf-to-gif/_index.md

 {{% /blocks/products/pf/agp/text %}}

 1. Load PDF file with an instance of Document
-1. Call the Document.Save method while passing the output file path & SaveFormat.Gif as parameters
+1. Create & set the instance of GifDevice class with Size & Resolution
-1. GIF file will be saved at the specified path
+1. Call GifDevice.Process method with page index & output file path as parameters

 {{% /blocks/products/pf/agp/feature-section-col %}}